timcowlishaw/enxaneta/documentation/ethnography/01_ethnographic-observation.md

 # _La Pinya_ 01: Ethnographic Observation

-This is an opportunity to practice observation while taking fieldnotes.
-While the primary goal is  to get a handle on systematic documentation, be open to casual interactions and pay attention to your own embodied experiences (hunches, disconcertment, surprise, etc.) as a source of insight.
+This exercise is an opportunity to practice observation while taking fieldnotes.
+Although the primary goal is to get a handle on systematic documentation, we're also interested in starting to cultivate an _ethnographic stance/disposition/imagination_, so be open to casual interactions and pay attention to your own embodied experiences (hunches, disconcertment, surprise, etc.) as sources of insight.

-Embrace the discomfort of trying a new method, and focus on experimenting and flexing your observation and note-taking muscles.
-The goal is not to produce perfect fieldnotes or profound insights, but to establish a baseline and identify areas for growth.
+Embrace the discomfort of trying a new method while working through these exercises, and focus on experimenting and flexing your observation and note-taking muscles.
+It's important to stress that the goal is not to produce perfect fieldnotes or profound insights, but to establish a baseline and identify areas for growth.

 ## Observation exercises